sebastian-software/edgestack/readme.md

 ## Features

-  - Server side rendering.
+- Universal / Isomorphic application development.
-  - Extreme live development - hot reloading of client/server source as well as your _webpack configuration_, with high level of error tolerance.
+- Extreme live development - hot reloading of client/server source with high level of error tolerance.
-  - Express server with a basic security configuration.
+- Express server with a basic security configuration using *hpp* and *helmet*.
-  - ReactJS as the view layer.
+- *ReactJS* as the view layer.
 - React Router as the router.
+- *React Helmet* allowing control of the page title/meta/styles/scripts from within your components.
+Direct control for your SEO needs.
 - CSS Support with CSS modules and additional flexible full PostCSS chain for advanced transformations e.g. autoprefixer
+- Fully integrated asset support for referencing files in CSS and JavaScript.
-  - Full ES2015 support, using `babel` to transpile where needed.
+- Full ES2015 support, using *Babel* to transpile where needed.
-  - Bundling of both client and server using `webpack` v2.
+- Bundling of both client and server using *Webpack* v2.
-  - Client bundle is automatically split by routes and uses tree-shaking (newly supported by `webpack` v2).
+- Client bundle is automatically split by routes and uses tree-shaking for smallest possible builds.
+- Long term caching of the client bundle works out of the box.
-  - A development and optimized production configuration.
+- Support for development and optimized production configuration.
 - Easy environment configuration via `dotenv` files.
+- *Markdown* rendering for Components integrated.

+## Work in progress

+- *Ava*, *Sinon* and *Enzyme* for unit testing
+- *Stylelint* CSS linting
-  - ESLint v3 integrated with sensible default configuration.
+- *ESLint* v3 integrated with sensible default configuration.
-  - Markdown rendering for Components.
+- Fetch API Polyfill integrated
+- PostCSS Lost Grid integrated
+- Super modular Lodash-ES with tree shaking
+- Flow Typechecking

 ## Overview